 Photo courtesy of Lucha VaVOOM, Facebook

 Lucha VaVOOM is an action-packed scream-a-thon, featuring heroic Mexican masked wrestlers performing breathtaking acrobatic feats while battling evil luchadores.
-Taking place at the historic Mayan Theatre in Downtown LA, Lucha VaVOOM is inspired by the bizarre world of 1960’s Mexican Lucha Cinema, where masked wrestling crime fighters saved the world from evil brains, vampires, Martians and more, always with an obligatory stop at the local go-go club.
+Taking place at the historic Mayan Theatre in Downtown L.A., Lucha VaVOOM is inspired by the bizarre world of 1960’s Mexican Lucha Cinema, where masked wrestling crime fighters saved the world from evil brains, vampires, Martians and more, always with an obligatory stop at the local go-go club.
 Between the wrestling matches, burlesque acts from around the world entertain the audience with raucous aerial acts, pogo-stick peelers, hula-hoopers and much more.
-An all-star roster of comedians provides commentary, including Patton Oswald, Jeffrey Ross, Dana Gould, the Sklar Brothers and special guests.
-This year’s theme is ¡Noche de los Salvajes! ("Night of the Savages") and costumes are encouraged - “the crazier, the better!”
-Tickets are $35 for General Admission, $55 for Ringside Seating.
+An all-star roster of comedians provides commentary, including Dana Gould, Jeffrey Ross, Patton Oswald, Sklar Brothers, Fred Armisen and special guests.
+This year’s theme is "Night of the Vampire" and costumes are encouraged - “the crazier, the better!”
+Tickets are $40 for General Admission, $55 for Ringside Seating.

-The 19th Annual Pumpkin Festival takes place from 9:30 a.m. to 5:00 p.m. on Saturday, Oct.
-5 and Sunday, Oct.
-6 at the Kidspace Children’s Museum.
+The 20th Annual Pumpkin Festival takes place from 9:30 a.m. to 5 p.m. on Saturday and Sunday, Oct.
+18-19, at the Kidspace Children’s Museum in Pasadena.
 The family-friendly event is hosted in Brookside Park, directly in front of the museum.
 The all-ages fun includes a petting zoo, pony rides, bouncers, carnival games, and seasonal crafts.
 The kids can participate in a costume parade, make their own take-home fall crafts, enjoy face painting, and select pumpkins from the pumpkin patch.
 Parents will love the book and costume sale, and the tasty picnic treats.
 Festival admission is free and includes live music/performances, selected crafts, promotions at the Radio Disney tent, and a photo opportunity at the pumpkin patch.
 Tickets are available for purchase to enjoy the bouncers, pony rides, games, food, and other festival attractions.
-There is also plenty of free parking in Lot I of the Rose Bowl, adjacent to Brookside Park.
+There is plenty of free parking in Lot I of the Rose Bowl, adjacent to Brookside Park.

-The 10th Annual Halloween & Mourning Tours takes place at Heritage Square Museum on Saturday and Sunday, Oct.
-26 and 27, from noon to 4:00 p.m. each day.
+The annual Halloween & Mourning Tours takes place at Heritage Square Museum on Saturday and Sunday, Oct.
+25-26, from noon to 4 p.m. each day.
 On Saturday, learn about death and mourning etiquette during the Victorian era, the movement of Spiritualism, and how other cultures celebrate and remember their loved ones.
 Sunday is more family-friendly - children ages 2 to 12 can play period games, make 19th-century harvest crafts, and listen to spooky stories.
-Admission is $20 for adults, $10 for seniors over 65, $7 for children age 6 to 12.
+Admission is $20 for adults, $15 for seniors over 65, $8 for children age 6 to 12.
 Free for children under 6.

 Ancient traditions of remembrance come to Grand Park, which is hosting two free events: Noche de Ofrenda on Saturday, Oct.
-26 and Dia de los Muertos on Saturday, Nov.
-2. Noche de Ofrenda takes place from 6:00 to 9:00 p.m., featuring 40 altars on display all week; prayer led by the local indigenous community; poetry and spoken word; acoustic and theatrical performances, and more.
-The celebration culminates a week later at Dia de Los Muertos, which takes place from 3:00 to 11:00 p.m. and features Nortec Collective and other live bands, altars, food trucks, free face painting, and full bar by La Cita.
+25 and Downtown Dia de los Muertos on Saturday, Nov.
+1. Noche de Ofrenda takes place from 7-9 p.m. and kicks off the festivities with 50 altars on display all week; music and poetry; and dance representing the Aztecan, Oaxacan and Michoacán traditions.
+The celebration culminates a week later at Dia de Los Muertos, which takes place from 3-10 p.m. and features music by Palenke Soultribe, La Chamba, and Very Be Careful; traditional dance; altars, sculptures and installations; and food vendors.

-On Friday, Nov.
+On Saturday, Nov.
 1, historic downtown San Pedro is the site for the Dia de los Muertos Festival, presented by the San Pedro Historic Waterfront Business Improvement District.
-The Sacred Altar Exhibition and Competition showcases one of the most important parts of the Dia de los Muertos tradition.
+The Sacred Altar Exhibition and Competition showcases a variety of perspectives in the Dia de los Muertos tradition.
 Cash prizes will be awarded to the top three entries.
 The public is invited to leave a picture, personal note or other small item in memory of a loved one at the community Altar of Remembrance.
-Live entertainment on 6th Street includes Aztec dancers, mariachi, folklorico dancers and members of the Grammy Award-winning Mariachi Divas.
+Live entertainment on 6th Street includes traditional and contemporary Latin American performers.
 Attendees can shop for unique, handcrafted treasures in the Artists’ Village, then sample delicious Latin American cuisine and international offerings from dozens of San Pedro restaurants.
 At the ¡La Muerte Vive!
-Children’s Activity Center, kids can have their faces painted and make a free art project to take home.
-The festival takes place from 5:00-10:00 p.m.
+Children’s Activity Center, kids can have their faces painted and make an art project to take home.
+The festival takes place from 5-11 p.m.
 Admission is free.

-The 14th annual Dia de los Muertos returns to Hollywood Forever Cemetery on Saturday, Nov.
-2 from 12:00 p.m. to midnight.
+The 15th annual Dia de los Muertos returns to Hollywood Forever Cemetery on Saturday, Nov.
+1 from noon to midnight.
 This quintessential Los Angeles Halloween event takes place in the historic final resting place of Hollywood luminaries, and is based on the indigenous Mexican ceremony that celebrates life and ancient traditions, fused with modern culture.
 The event features over 100 altars created to honor ancestors and loved ones; musical and dance performances on three stages; hundreds of Aztec ritual dancers in full costume; an art exhibition in the Cathedral Mausoleum; arts, crafts and food vendors; and a children's art project area presented by LACMA.
-Dia de los Muertos attire is strongly encouraged - come dressed in your finest calaca apparel and enter the costume contest.
-The Ceremonial Altar Set-Up takes place on Friday, November 1 beginning at 5:00 p.m.
-General Admission is $15 per person.
-Children eight years old and under, and Seniors age 65 and over, are admitted free until 4:00 p.m.
+Dia de los Muertos attire is strongly encouraged - come dressed in your finest calaca (skeleton) apparel and enter the costume contest.
+The Ceremonial Altar Set-Up takes place on Friday, Oct.
+31 beginning at 3 p.m.
+General Admission is $20 per person.
+Children eight years old and under, and seniors age 65 and over, are admitted free until 4 p.m.